 |Cumulative Cash Flow||-£260,000||-£170,000||-£80,000||+£10,000||+£100,000|

-By working out the cumulative cash-flow over the period years, we can see that the accumulated benefits exceed the accumulated costs by year 3, and build up there afterwards.
+By working out the cumulative cash-flow over the period years, we can see that the accumulated benefits exceed the accumulated costs by Year 3 and accrue afterwards.

 The next method is known as NPV/DCF.
 This method takes account of the time value of money.
-This means that all cash-flows are adjusted to today’s value of money.
-The DCF rate is often determined by accountants, but can be worked out by the analyst by studying a number of financial factors.
+This means that all cash-flows are adjusted for inflation and other factors.
+The DCF rate is often determined by accountants, but can be worked out by the user by studying a number of financial factors.
 Let’s assume that the accountant has calculated the discount rate of 10%, and we then apply it to the same example as shown above.

 |Year||Net Cash Flow||Discount Factor||Present Value|